 No one wants to be a victim of a phishing scam.
 There are several reasons why such scams still exist, though: they are successful enough for hackers to earn huge amounts of money.
 Phishing scams have been around for quite a while, and won’t be gone any time soon.
 Good thing there are methods to avoid becoming one of the victims.

-Here are tips from IT security services in keeping yourself safe:
+Here are tips from

 Always Think Before Clicking Anything